Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Results: velocity maps and apparent counter-rotating effect in the torus of NGC 1068

 After rotation, in order to account for cloud-cloud obscuration we apply ray tracing from an observer.
 For that, we divide the $XY$ plane into $400 \times 400$ cells; then $100 \times 100$ beams are launched in each cell.
 We account for the obscuring nature of clouds by stopping a beam when it meets a cloud.
 When this happens, we record the stopping cloud velocity $V_z$.
 In each cell, we find the mean value and dispersion of $V_z$, which corresponds to the way observational maps are obtained from spectral data.
 The relative size of each cloud is a parameter; we consider two values, $\varepsilon_{\text{cl}} = 0.025, 0.01$.

 Velocity maps for the azimuthal angle $\phi=0^\circ$ and clouds with the larger of the two values of the relative size, $\varepsilon_{\text{cl}} = 0.025$, are presented in Fig.~\ref{fig:XY0}.
 Counter-rotation appears in almost all the projections, seen as redshifted clouds on the field of the blueshifted ones.
-The effect is less pronounced for the azimuthal angle $\phi=90^\circ$ (Fig.~\ref{fig:XY90}) because in this case the wind axis is oriented along the line of sight and it maintains the symmetry of the system.
+The effect is less pronounced for the azimuthal angle $\phi=90^\circ$ (Fig.~\ref{fig:XY90}) because in this case the wind axis is oriented in such a way that in projection it coincides with the torus symmetry axis (Fig. \ref{fig:windscheme}).
 The overall influence of the wind and the differences between these two cases are better seen for smaller clouds, $\varepsilon_{\text{cl}} = 0.01$ (Fig.~\ref{fig:XY0-eps0.01} and \ref{fig:XY90-eps0.01}).
-The reason is that smaller clouds allow us to look deeper into the torus and, as a result, to see more clearly the influence of the wind.
+The reason is that smaller clouds allow us to look deeper into the torus throat and, as a result, to see more clearly the influence of the wind.

 These simulated maps mimic the ALMA observational maps, but show only the low velocity component.
 Fig.~\ref{fig:vel} presents the full velocity gradient in the torus throat.
 It is seen that the clouds can have high velocities in the region near to bicones where the condition of collisional pumping due to interaction with the wind can be realized.
 As the result, the maser emission can form in such clouds.
-We suggest that this high velocity clouds are the sources of maser emission discovered by \citep{Greenhill2003}.
+We suggest that this high velocity clouds are the sources of maser emission.